All Episodes

 He is the owner of the store that ended up selling those guns to the guy in Orlando.

-Twenty some odd years on the NYPD as a detective first grade.
+That he followed every Florida state law as a licensed dealer, 20 some odd years on the NYPD as a detective first grade.

-And also the ATF has acknowledged no laws at all were broken by him or his store.
+And also, the ATF has acknowledged no laws at all were broken by him or his store.

 And as I have now been saying for days, my prayers, my thoughts, my condolences go out to the families and the loved ones of all victims.